jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

     * ``int a`` and ``int b`` in the parameter list

-* In the above example, the function is ``static``, which means it is a function and not a method
+* In the above example, the method is ``static``, which means it is a function and not a method

     * This is a function that belongs to the class, not an instance of the class
     * If the function is not written with ``static``, it is then an instance method